Mindfulness-Based Stress Reduction (MBSR) Course

 Orientation Schedule (2017)

 Attendance at an Orientation Session is required for MBSR course registration.

-Orientations are free of charge and held on the first Mondays of each month from 7-8:30 p.m. at the Center for Integrative Medicine.
+Orientations are free of charge and held from 7-8:30 p.m. at the Center for Integrative Medicine.
 Orientation attendance can be applied to registration in any future MBSR course at the Center for Integrative Medicine.